 Commercial Importer 3%

 Income Tax on the Import 5.5%

-Hardest hit are the importers who had imported Solar Panels in bulk and now have to pay taxes amounting in millions of rupees (5-6 million per container).
-According to sources there are about 60 to 70 containers at the port which are waiting for clearance by customs.
+The hardest hit are the importers who had imported Solar Panels in bulk and now have to pay taxes amounting to millions of rupees (5-6 million per container).
+According to sources, there are about 60 to 70 containers at the port which are waiting for clearance by customs.
 Also suffering are Solar solution providers who do not have enough equipment now to fulfill their commitments.
-It must be noted that energy demand reaches its peak in summer months and this is the time when Solar businesses make their profits.
+It must be noted that energy demand reaches its peak in the summer months and this is the time when Solar businesses make their profits.
 Also to be hit is the agriculture sector where Solar Pumps have become quite popular in recent times.

 The government has recently shown considerable interest in Solar technology with the launch of Quaid-e-Azam Solar Park in Bahawalpur.
 Previously, the Gillani government had also taken some steps to promote Alternate Energies in the country, such as starting Wind Energy projects in Jhimpir.
-It is hoped that better sense would prevail and the government would revisit the Fiance Act 2014 which has created this mess!
+It is hoped that better sense will prevail and the government will revisit the Fiance Act 2014 which has created this mess!

 The government of Pakistan has recently launched the Quaid-e-Azam Solar Park in the Cholistan desert near Bahawalpur.
 The project aims to produce 100 MW of electrical energy by end of 2014 and 1000 MW by end of 2016.
 This is a small step in the right direction.
 Countries like India, China and Germany are much ahead in the game with installed solar projects of 2600 MW, 20000 MW and 36000 MW respectively.
 Let us take a closer look at the price that we will have to pay for the energy produced.